drmatthews/slidecrop_pyqt/README.md

 PyQt instead of WxPython.

-The app allows a user to segment regions of microscope images recorded using a slide scanner (either brightfield or fluorescence) and stored in BitPlane Imaris (*.ims) format - no other file formats are currently supported.
+The app allows a user to segment regions of microscope images recorded using a MetaSystems slide scanner (either brightfield or fluorescence) and stored in BitPlane Imaris (*.ims) format - no other file formats are currently supported.
 The full resolution image is too large to be processed in memory.
 It does this by segmenting a low resolution version of the image